The twelve hallmarks of aging

 A scaffold for understanding why interventions work.
 Twelve interconnected biological processes — DNA damage, telomere shortening, mitochondrial dysfunction, cellular senescence, and others — drive the aging process.
-Every promising longevity intervention claims to target at least one of them.
+Every credible longevity intervention claims to target at least one of them.
+The framework is the most useful single map for evaluating whether something "anti-aging" is operating on real biology or just marketing.

-The Hallmarks of Aging framework (Lopez-Otín et al., Cell 2013, expanded 2023) is the dominant biological framework for understanding the molecular and cellular processes that drive aging.[1][2]
-Twelve interconnected hallmarks, divided into three categories: primary (root causes), antagonistic (initially protective, eventually deleterious), and integrative (systemic consequences).
+The hallmarks-of-aging framework, introduced by López-Otín and colleagues in Cell in 2013 and substantially expanded in 2023, is the dominant biological framework for understanding the molecular and cellular processes that drive aging.[1][2]
+The current version proposes twelve interconnected hallmarks, organised into three categories: primary (root causes), antagonistic (initially protective, eventually deleterious when sustained), and integrative (systemic consequences).

 Why this framework matters